Edward Everett: Early political career

 Everett had decided as early as 1821 that he was not interested in teaching.
-In July 1824 Everett gave an unexpectedly significant speech at Harvard's Phi Beta Kappa Society that would alter his career trajectory.
+On August 26, 1824, Everett gave an unexpectedly significant speech at Harvard's Phi Beta Kappa Society that would alter his career trajectory.
 Publicity for the event was dominated by the news that the Marquis de Lafayette, the French hero of the American Revolution, would be in attendance, and the hall was packed.
 The subject of Everett's speech was "Circumstances of the Favorable Progress of Literature in America".
 He pointed out that America's situation as an expanding nation with a common language and a democratic foundation gave its people a unique and distinctive opportunity for creating truly American literature.
 Unfettered by Europe's traditions and bureaucracy, Americans could use the experiences of settling the west to develop a new style of intellectual thought.

 The crowd reacted with lengthy applause, and not long afterward an informal non-partisan caucus nominated Everett as its candidate for the United States House of Representatives.
 Other political factions also endorsed his candidacy, and he was easily elected in the November 1824 election.
 He had expected to continue teaching at Harvard while serving, but was informed by its Board of Overseers that he had been dismissed because of the election victory.
 He took this news well, even agreeing to refund to the college the costs of his European travels.
 He continued to remain associated with Harvard, joining the Board of Overseers in 1827 and serving for many years.